payu-india/CMS-Chatbot/docs/Offerings/introduction-refunds/refunds-dashboard/refund-wallet-dashboard.md

 ## Activate Refund Wallet

-Activate your refund wallet if not already activated:
+To activate your refund wallet if not already activated:

 1. Navigate to **Settings** > **Preferences** > **Refund Wallet** tab.
 2. Click **Activate Now**.